 10.1.
 The present Regulation shall come into force from the moment of its approval by ACRA’s Board of Directors.

 10.2.
-Any changes or additions to the present Regulation shall be documented in a written form and coordinated with the Compliance Director and approved by ACRA’s Board of Directors.
+Any changes or additions to the present Regulation shall be documented in a written form and coordinated with the Compliance and Internal Control Service and approved by ACRA’s Board of Directors.

 10.3.
 Deviations from the present Regulation that might result in violation of requirements of normative acts of the Russian Federation or requirements of the Bank of Russia shall not be permitted.
 If any amendments in the legislation of the Russian Federation or statutory regulations of the Central Bank of Russia shall contradict certain paragraphs of this document, such paragraphs will become legally void, and until amended, the activities of ACRA’s employees shall be governed by the legislation of the Russian Federation.

 10.4.
-ACRA employees shall inform the Compliance Director for all violations of the present Regulation, as well as violations of requirements of normative acts of the Russian Federation or requirements of the Bank of Russia.
+ACRA employees shall inform the Compliance and Internal Control Service about all violations of the present Regulation, as well as violations of requirements of normative acts of the Russian Federation or requirements of the Bank of Russia.

 You will receive an email with a link to change your password